@getpara/react-sdk@alpha

 setup2fa

-mutation will return { isSetup: true }
+mutation will return{ isSetup: true }

-.{ isSetup: false, uri: string }
+{ isSetup: false, uri: string }

-hook to activate 2FA for their account.useVerify2fa
+hook to activate 2FA for their account. - Subsequently, you can use the

 hook.
-By default, signing out will preserve any pre-generated wallets (including guest login wallets) present in the device storage, some of which may not belong to the signed-in user.
+By default, signing out will preserve any pregenerated wallets (including guest login wallets) present in the device storage, some of which may not belong to the signed-in user.
 To clear all wallets, set the clearPregenWallets

 parameter to true